Deobandi jihadism: Fall of Muslim rule in India and Indian Rebellion of 1857

 In 1600, Elizabeth I of England granted a charter to the East India Company, giving it the privilege to conduct trade in the Orient.
 The company later secured the right to trade in Surat from the Mughal administration in 1612.
 In 1615, with the approval of Mughal Emperor Jahangir, the company established trading posts on both the western and eastern coasts of South India.
-Over time, the British East India Company steadily expanded its trade and political influence throughout India.
+Over time, the East India Company steadily expanded its trade and political influence throughout India.
 The company's rule over India began in 1757 when it defeated the Siraj ud-Daulah in the Battle of Plassey.

 By the 12th century, the Indian subcontinents had been under the control of Muslim rulers.
-However, the power of the Muslims began to wane, and the British eventually took over as a result of their comprehensive efforts to undermine the economic, social, and political power of Muslim society.
-Shah Waliullah Dehlawi initiated efforts to revive the Muslim community in India, which had been in decline.
+However, the power of the Muslims began to wane, and the British eventually took over, which was viewed by Indian Muslim scholars as undermining the economic, social, and political power of Muslim society in India.
+Shah Waliullah Dehlawi initiated efforts to revive the Muslim community in India, which he viewed as being in decline.
 Following his death, his son, Shah Abdul Aziz Dehlavi, carried on his work, declaring jihad as a duty to save India and issuing a fatwa to that effect.
 To lead this movement, he selected Syed Ahmad Barelvi, who was later killed in the Battle of Balakot in 1831 along with his disciple Shah Ismail Dehlvi.
 Despite these losses, the movement of Muslims in India continued to persist.